KLOE (AM)

-KLOE (730 AM) is a radio station that serves western Kansas from the town of Goodland, Kansas.
-The station broadcasts an oldies format.
-Severe weather is also covered.
+KLOE (730 AM) was a radio station in Goodland, Kansas, owned by Kansas Broadcast Company, LLC, and serving western Kansas from the town of Goodland, Kansas.
+The station broadcast an oldies format.
+Severe weather was also covered.

-The station carries an extensive schedule of high school football and basketball games as well as University of Kansas football, and basketball.
-Colorado Rockies baseball and Denver Broncos football are also aired.
+The station carried an extensive schedule of high school football and basketball games as well as University of Kansas football, and basketball.
+Colorado Rockies baseball and Denver Broncos football were also aired.

-KLOE is owned by Melia Communications, a local company.

 History

 The station first signed on the air in 1948 as KWGB (King Western Goodland), operating at 730 kHz with 1,000 watts during the day and 20 watts at night, a power specification it maintains to this day.
 The station was originally licensed to the Goodland Broadcasting Company, owned by James E. Blair.
-In 1958, as the company launched a new television station, KWGB-TV (Channel 10, now KBSL-DT), the radio call sign was briefly changed to KBLR (Kansas Blair Radio) for a period of two years.
+In 1958, as the company launched a new television station, KWGB-TV (channel 10), the radio call sign was briefly changed to KBLR (Kansas Blair Radio) for a period of two years.
 Both the radio and television stations experienced significant financial difficulties, and by 1960, they were put into bankruptcy.

 The Kansas Broadcasting System

-In 1962 the radio station was acquired by Bob Schmidt of Hays, Kansas, who also owned KAYS-TV in Hays.
+In 1962 the radio station was acquired by Bob Schmidt of Hays, Kansas, who also owned that city's KAYS and KAYS-TV.
 The acquisition reunited the radio station with its television counterpart, which was simultaneously acquired by Schmidt after having briefly operated as KWHT-TV.
-Following the reunion, the radio station's call sign was changed to KLOE, and the television station became KLOE-TV (Channel 10).
+Following the reunion, the radio station's call sign was changed to KLOE, and the television station became KLOE-TV.

-KLOE and KLOE-TV immediately became part of the newly formed Kansas Broadcasting System (KBS), a network of stations across western and central Kansas anchored by Wichita CBS affiliate KTVH (now KWCH-DT).
+KLOE and KLOE-TV immediately became part of the newly formed Kansas Broadcasting System (KBS), a network of stations across western and central Kansas anchored by KTVH in Hutchinson.
 KLOE and its sister stations provided local news and programming to the extreme western portion of the state.
 KLOE-TV and KLOE radio shared facilities in Goodland, a setup that continued even after the stations were separated.
 In 1989, a new corporation purchased KLOE-TV and the other KBS satellites, separating the radio and television licenses.
-The television station call sign was changed to KBSL-TV (later KBSL-DT), while KLOE radio retained the KLOE call sign and continued to operate from the facility on West 31st Street in Goodland.
+The television station call sign was changed to KBSL-TV, while KLOE radio retained its call sign and continued to operate from the facility on West 31st Street in Goodland.

-n the 2000s, KLOE operated under the ownership of Rocking M Media, primarily running a sports radio format branded as "Fox Sports 730."

-In 2024, the station, along with several other Rocking M Media properties, was acquired by the Kansas Broadcast Company (led by Kyle Bauer and licensed to Melia Communications) through a bankruptcy auction.
-On August 5, 2024, KLOE dropped its sports format and flipped to an oldies format, branded as "730 Gold."